Every day is a good day to fall in love with the College of Charleston.

 You don’t want to spend all of your visit aimlessly wandering around campus, especially if this is your only chance to experience CofC.

-Be sure to spend time at places you anticipate frequenting when you start school.
-Check out the buildings where your major is housed, the gym, the library, the dining halls etc.
+Be sure to spend time at places you anticipate frequenting if you attend CofC.
+Check out the buildings where your prospective major is housed as well as the gym, the library, the dining halls etc.

 Don’t pass up the opportunity to see features of campus that are unique to the College such as the historic houses serving as faculty offices, Cougar Mall and Sottile Theatre.